stryker-mutator/stryker-cli/CONTRIBUTING.md

 1. Label the issue as bug
 2. Explain what the bug is in clear English
 3. Include reproduction steps
-   This can be an example project, code snippit, etc
+   This can be an example project, code snippet, etc
 4. Include the expected behaviour.
 5. Include actual behaviour.
 6. Add more details if required (i.e. which browser, which test runner, which versions, etc)